avasdao/nxy/docs/src/creators/gaming.md

 # Gaming Spaces

-Creating a game is a great way to earn residual income in the Nexaverse.
+Creating a game is a great way to earn residual income in Nxy.

 ![Games banner](https://i.ibb.co/d2vPq8s/image.png)

 Games can be played on your TV, while using your mobile device as a controller.
-Visit [nexaverse.net](https://nexaverse.net) using your smart TV web browser.
+Visit [nxy.app](https://nxy.app) using your smart TV web browser.

 > __You should know! —__ It's highly recommended that all Gaming Spaces use the __Real Money Gaming (RMG)__ blockchain to efficiently & effectively manage all of their counterparty matches.

 ## Revenue Opportunities

-There are ample channels to earn revenue in the Nexaverse:
+There are ample channels to earn revenue in Nxy:
 1. Investor / liquidity pools
 2. Token mining
 3. Streaming payments